sangjk/NotificationWebhookApp/README.md

 ### Setting Up the Webhook URL

 1. **Open the App**:
-   - Launch the `NotificationWebhookApp` from your app drawer.
+   - Launch `Notification2Webhook` from your app drawer.

 2. **Configure the Webhook URL**:
    - In the main screen, tap on the "Settings" button.